parlaynu/fsutils/README.md

 ## Overview

 Some very simple tools to help test filesystems.
-Originally written to exercise the linux FS-Cache mechanism.

 mktestfiles
 - create a bunch to test files in size between minsize and maxsize